pjhn0011/Neural-Network-Pratice/README.md

 - pytorch 1.8.0
 - torchvision 0.9.0

+To run the MNIST-classification...

-If you already download a dataset, download=False.
+If you already download the MNIST dataset, download=False.
 If not, download=True.

 ~~~